kentookura/purescript-arboretum/README.md

-# Structured Editing and Collaborative Mathematics
+# Mathematical Hypertext in Purescript

 Work in progress educational software framework in purescript.
 I was dissatisfied with the use of Moodle at my university, so I decided to work on something better suited for teaching mathematics.